NFL Running Back, New York Giants

 Career Highlights and Awards: 1986-87 NBA All-Star;

-NBA Playoff record for points scored in a quarter (29) and in half (39), in game 4 of 1987 Western Conference Semifinals against the Los Angeles Lakers
+NBA Playoff record for points scored in a quarter (29) and in half (39)

-Eric “Sleepy” Floyd is among the most famous and well-known professional basketball players in the world.
-His professional career spanned from 1982-1995 in the NBA.
+Eric “Sleepy” Floyd was among the most famous and well-known professional basketball players in the world.

 Prior to entering the NBA, Sleepy Floyd was deemed among the greatest players in collegiate history at Georgetown University and is known as the most prolific scorer in Georgetown University’s basketball history.
-Sleepy then went on to become one of the NBA’s biggest stars in the 1980s and 1990s.
+Sleepy then went on to become one of the NBA’s biggest stars.
 Floyd was well known for his high scoring averages per game in the NBA.
-He still holds the NBA playoff record for points scored in a quarter (29) and in half (39), in game 4 of 1987 Western Conference Semifinals against the Los Angeles Lakers.
+He once held the NBA playoff record for points scored in a quarter (29) and in half (39).

 Former NFL Cornerback